Architecture¶

 Pluggable Subsystems¶

-These subsystems have dedicated architecture pages explaining their internal design.
-Each is backed by a pluggy hook and can be extended or replaced via plugins.
+Each subsystem below is backed by a pluggy hook and can be extended or replaced via plugins.

 | Topic | Hook | What it covers |